techfromsage/advanced-mis/topics/timeseries.md

 <a name="player-annotate-createreply"></a>

 ### Events with class `player.annotate.createreply`

+A user has replied to a comment on a Talis Elevate player resource.

 | Column | Description | Example |
 | --- | --- | --- |